 - Pinch of salt

-With the paddle attachment beat the cream cheese, vanilla, and caramel until well blended.
+With the paddle attachment beat the cream cheese, vanilla, and caramel syrup until well blended.

 Switch to the whips and add the cream.